 scheme continued to flourish.
 League re-organisation saw Faversham placed in Division One South East for the 2018-19 season.

-Manager Turner stepped aside early into the season with joint-bosses Phil Miles and Dan Chapman appointed as his replacement in November 2018.
+Manager Turner stepped aside early into the season with joint bosses Phil Miles and Dan Chapman appointed as his replacement in November 2018.
+In October 2019 James Collins arrived as the new manager remaining in the post until May 2022.

-Manager Turner stepped aside early into the season with joint-bosses Phil Miles and Dan Chapman appointed as his replacement in November 2018.
+Manager Turner stepped aside early into the season with joint bosses Phil Miles and Dan Chapman appointed as his replacement in November 2018.
+In October 2019 James Collins arrived as the new manager remaining in the post until May 2022.

-Faversham Town FC will play in Isthmian League Division One South East in the 2019-20 season.
+Faversham Town FC will play in the Southern Counties East League Premier Division in the 2024-25 season.

 My visits